nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 The Horizontal Pod Autoscaler automatically scales the number of Pods in a replication controller, deployment, replica set based on observed CPU/Memory utilization or some other custom metrics.
 We are going to use the HPA to scale the secondary Pods described in the scenario [2.3 Multiple Pods using a Load Balancer](#23-multiple-pods-using-a-load-balancer).
 The number of Pod replicas will go up when the load increase and down when the load decrease.
 The Horizontal Pod Autoscaler is implemented as a Kubernetes API resource and a controller.
 The controlled will adjust the number of replicas periodically (default value is 30 seconds).
+The algorithm for calculating the number of Pod replicas operates on the radio between desired metric value and current metric value:

+desiredReplicas = ceil[currentReplicas * ( currentMetricValue / desiredMetricValue )]
 ### 9.1 Prerequisites

 - [Helm](https://helm.sh/docs/intro/install/) installed.